Billing metric definitions

 Subscriber lifetime value = (ARPU) / (Subscriber churn rate) |

-January started with 110 subscribers and finished with 100 after 10 subscribers churned.
+For example, in January the business started with 110 subscribers and finished with 100 after 10 subscribers churned.
 The total MRR at the end of January is 50,000 USD.
 The ARPU at the end of January is 500 USD while the January subscriber churn rate was 9%.
 Subscriber lifetime value at the end of January is therefore (500 USD) / (9%) = 5,555 USD